romix1982/RuleEngine/README.md

 ## About the Solution

+The Solution is writen in C#, using .Net 5, ASP.Net Core for the Web API and NUnit for testing.\
-The Solution has 5 projects
+It has 5 projects:
 * RuleEngine API
 * RulesEngine Core
 * RulesEngine Infrastructure